Kelly criterion: Proof

 Heuristic proofs of the Kelly criterion are straightforward.
 The Kelly criterion maximizes the expected value of the logarithm of wealth (the expectation value of a function is given by the sum, over all possible outcomes, of the probability of each particular outcome multiplied by the value of the function in the event of that outcome).
-We start with 1 unit of wealth and bet a fraction $f$ of that wealth on an outcome that occurs with probability $p$ and offers odds of $b$.
-The probability of winning is $p$, and in that case the resulting wealth is equal to $1+fb$.
-The probability of losing is $q=1-p$ and the odds of a negative outcome is $a$.
-In that case the resulting wealth is equal to $1-fa$.
-Therefore, the geometric growth rate $r$ is:
+We start with 1 unit of wealth and bet a fraction $f$ of that wealth.
+The probability of winning is $p$, the payoff multiplier is $g$, and the resulting wealth is equal to $1+fg$.
+The probability of losing is $q=1-p$, the loss multiplier is $l$, and the resulting wealth is equal to $1-fl$.
+Therefore, we are trying to maximize the utility $u$: